dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api/basic.md

 In the example above:

-- The `filter` step uses a lambda function to include only records where `id` is less than 10.
+- First, the `filter` step uses a lambda function to include only records where `id` is less than 10.
-- The `map` step applies the `lower_title` function to each remaining record.
+- Thereafter, the `map` step applies the `lower_title` function to each remaining record.

 #### Using `filter`